vincentvilo/ocr-stats-recorder/README.md

 * Ability to change windows when in-game (Alt+Tab)

 ## Installation
-1. Download the repository as a zip file.
+1. Download the latest release ([here](https://github.com/vincentvilo/ocr-stats-recorder/releases/tag/v1.0)).
-2. Unzip the repository files.
+2. Unzip the files.

 The following steps are optional but **recommended**:

-3. Navigate to the directory "dist/range_recorder/" within the repository.
+3. Navigate to the directory "dist/range_recorder/" within the unzipped files.
 4. Create a shortcut for "range_recorder.exe" (Right click "range_recorder.exe" > Create shortcut)
 5. Move shortcut onto desktop for convenience.